vaishnavbhosale/JargonTranslator/README.md

 ./mvnw spring-boot:run

 1. ✍️ The user types a simple sentence.
 2. 🚀 The frontend sends a request to the backend API:

+💖 Made By
+Vaishnavv Bhosale
+Engineering Student • Java Backend Enthusiast

+“One step at a time and you will get there.” 🌱